Single-nucleotide polymorphism: Nomenclature

 The nomenclature for SNPs include several variations for an individual SNP, while lacking a common consensus.

 The rs### standard is that which has been adopted by dbSNP and uses the prefix "rs", for "reference SNP", followed by a unique and arbitrary number.
 SNPs are frequently referred to by their dbSNP rs number, as in the examples above.

 The Human Genome Variation Society (HGVS) uses a standard which conveys more information about the SNP.
-Examples are:
+The first section is usually a chromosome or mRNA identifier, such as NC_000023.10 (DNA) or NM_004006.3 (mRNA).
+The type of change is denoted by a string.